awsdocs/aws-codepipeline-user-guide/doc_source/pipelines-create.md

       },
       ```

    1. After you create your pipeline, you must manually create the CloudWatch Events rule for change detection\.
-For more information on using the CLI to create the rule, see [Start a Pipeline Automatically Using Amazon CloudWatch Events](triggering.md)\.
+For more information about using the CLI to create the rule, see [Start a Pipeline Automatically Using Amazon CloudWatch Events](triggering.md)\.

-1. When you are satisfied with its structure, save your file as with a name like **pipeline\.json**\.
+1. When you are satisfied with its structure, save your file with a name like **pipeline\.json**\.

 ### Run the create\-pipeline Command<a name="pipelines-create-cli-command"></a>